Paradigm4/finance/README.md

 the specified time points.
 The query scales well with additional hardware.

 We can count up the imputed values at one of the time points.
-Note that only three equities had data at the first time point, but the asof array contains values for every equity.
+Note that only three equities had data at the first time point, but the joined array contains values for every equity.
 ```
 iquery -aq "op_count(between(trades,null,null,64799,null,null,64799))"{i} count